 By default, all users who have permission to access governance artifacts can view categories and their artifacts.
 You assign appropriate category collaborator roles to the users who must manage categories, author or manage governance artifacts, and complete assigned tasks in workflows for the category.
 Subcategories inherit collaborators with their corresponding roles from their parent categories.
 However, you can assign more roles to collaborators in subcategories.
 Therefore, subcategories cannot have more restrictive access than their parent categories.

-The predefined Public access user group, which contains all users who have permission to access governance artifacts, is automatically added to categories with the Viewer role.
+The predefined Public access user group, which contains all users who have permission to access governance artifacts, is automatically added as a collaborator with the Viewer role to top-level categories.

 The predefined categories are created automatically to contain the predefined governance artifacts: